sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 * @types/shelljs
 * @types/eslint-scope

-Unfortunately, these three types packages still didn't work:
+This probably isn't all of them &mdash; there are a *lot* of community-provided types.
+In addition, these three types packages still didn't work:

 * @types/shelljs
 * @types/estree